-Higher Education's Role in Women's Leadership for the Charitable Sector by Rishi Moudgil
+Higher Education's Role in Women's Leadership for the Charitable Sector by Rishi Moudgil, Managing Director, University of Michigan Center for Social Impact

 At the University of Michigan Ross School of Business, the Center for Social Impact runs a suite of programs for graduate students to be immersed in real-world leadership roles that tackle social issues.
 Among those opportunities is a board fellowship placement, where students from various majors including education, public policy, and business serve on leading nonprofit boards annually.